tarampampam/mikrotik-hosts-parser/README.md

 ## Usage

+// TODO redis server can be used from `redis.io`

 For local application starting using binary file, you must compile application _(after repository cloning)_ using `GOOS=linux GOARCH=amd64 go build -ldflags="-s -w" -o ./mikrotik-hosts-parser ./cmd/mikrotik-hosts-parser/` or `make build`, and then execute:

 ```bash